Pseudogap, Fermi liquid, Van Hove singularity and maxima of the compressibility and of the Knight shift as a function of doping in the two-dimensional Hubbard model: Acknowlegments

 \section{Acknowlegments}

 We thank Lev Kendrick, Markus Greiner, Aaron W Young, Alex Deters and especially Giovanni Sordi for many stimulating discussions and suggestions.
-We thank Lev Kendrick for sharing data of the experiments on the cold atom Hubbard model simulator.
-We are indebted to Chloé Gauvin-Ndiaye and Camille Lahaie, who wrote the initial version of the program that we used.
+We thank Lev Kendrick for sharing compressibility data of the experiments on the cold atom Hubbard model simulator.
+We thank Thomas Chalopin for sharing QMC, METTS, and cold-atom experimental data regarding the temperature dependence of the Knight shift.
+We are grateful to Andrey Chubukov and Étienne Lantagne-Hurtubise for discussions.
+We are indebted to Chloé Gauvin-Ndiaye and Camille Lahaie, who wrote the initial version of the program that we used, and to Antoine Georges and Jérôme Leblanc for useful suggestions.
 This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant RGPIN-2024-05206 and by the Canada First Research Excellence Fund.
+A.-M.S.T. benefits from RQMP membership https://doi.org/10.69777/309032.